 G.9 Record of/arrays not compatible to record; set of not compatible with set

 Previous versions of the present document (up to and including V4.3.1) did define special cases when record of types and single-dimension arrays would be compatible with record types.
 These rules are deprecated.

+G.10 The "UCS-2" predefined variant attribute string

+Previous versions of the present document (up to and including V4.6.1) declared the "UCS-2 variant attribute string to support the UCS-2 coded representation form of ISO/IEC 10646:2003 (see clause 14.1 9.2 of ISO/IEC 10646 (2003) [i.14]).
+The use of this string is deprecated, as it is replaced by the predefined variant attribute string "UTF-16".

+Similarly, the "UCS-2" and "UCS-4" values of string_encoding and serialization parameters, defined in earlier versions of the present document for the oct2unichar, unichar2oct, encvalue_unichar and decvalue_unichar predefined functions are deprecated.

 Annex H (informative): Bibliography

 ETSI ES 201 873-1 (V1.1.2): "Methods for Testing and Specification (MTS); The Tree and Tabular Combined Notation version 3; Part 1: TTCN-3 Core Language", 2001.